keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - You can peer across regions, but you cannot have one subnet stretched over multiple availability zones.
 However, you can have multiple subnets in the same availability zone.

+### VPC Flow Logs
+- VPC Flow Logs is a feature that captures the IP information for all traffic flowing into and out of your VPC.
+Flow log data is sent to an S3 bucket or CloudWatch where you can view, retrieve, and manipulate this data.
+- You can capture the traffic flow at various stages through its travel:
+  - Traffic flowing into and out of the VPC (at the IGW)
+  - Traffic flowing into and out of the subnet
+  - Traffic flowing into and out of the network interface of the EC2 instance (eth0, eth1, en0, etc.)
+- VPS Flow Logs capture packet metadata and not packet contents.
+Things like:
+  - The source IP
+  - The destination IP
+  - The packet size
+  - Anything which could be observed from outside of the packet.
+- Your flow logs can be configured to log valid traffic, invalid traffic, or both
+- You can have flow logs sourced from a different VPC compared to the VPC where your Flow Logs are.
+However, the other VPC must be peered via VPC Peering and under your account via AWS Organizations.
+- You can customize your logs by tagging them.
+- Once you create a flow log, you cannot change its config.
+You must make a new one.
+- Not all IP traffic is monitored under VPC Flow Logs.
+The following is a list of things that are ignored by Flow Logs:
+  - Query requests for instance metadata
+  - DHCP traffic
+  - Query requests to the AWS DNS server